joshbirk/ForceDotBundle/README.md

 	<LI>If you want to pull down existing files, run "Get Latest". <B>These changes may not appear right away in the project pane</B>.
 They will be in Finder.
 	<LI>Or if you just want to be additive, right click on say, classes, and use one of the templates.
 	<LI>Enjoy.
+	<LI>You may need to whitelist your IP for some of the features.
 </OL>
 </P>